-What is Idiopathic Aplastic Anemia?
+Is Idiopathic Aplastic Anemia?

 marrow stops making new blood cells.
 This can cause major health complications.

 (RBCs).
 RBCs are responsible for carrying oxygen.
 When you are anemic, your

-Aplastic anemia is not caused by iron deficiency.
+problem and it is not caused by iron deficiency.

 of Aplastic Anemia

 anemia.
 When your RBC count is low, you may experience: